Largio/broeval/README.md

 BROEVAL

 BROEVAL is the continuation of the "broeval"-Project for a master thesis at the university of Heidelberg.
-The "broeval"-Project was created by Jan Pawellek nad can be viewed in this git repository: https://github.com/janpawellek/broeval
+The "broeval"-Project was created by Jan Pawellek and can be viewed in this git repository: https://github.com/janpawellek/broeval
 In the process of creating another master thesis, this project is continued by Lars Wiete.
 The LICENSE file was updated with this second name.